 📷 Image credits: fettuccine; spaghetti

-8 responses to “Fresh Pesto Sauce alla Genovese”
+8 replies on “Fresh Pesto Sauce alla Genovese”

 This looks wonderful.
 I appreciate your tip about not using the blender on the basil because it will make it bitter.
 Thank you!! :)